Should You Date Someone with Kids?

 Sometimes, the person we’re interested isn’t as free to commit to a relationship as we were expecting or hoping for.
 Especially if you’re beyond the just-out-of-college age, a lot of times the person you’re interested in dating might happen to divorced, or be raising kids as a single parent.

-Romantic relationships with someone who has kids might not be possible for a number of reasons.
+Dating someone with kids might not be possible for a number of reasons.
 At the end of the day, there’s no cut and dry, one-size-fits-all answer to the question of whether or not it’s a good idea for you to date someone with children.

-But if you’re discerning whether or not to date someone with children, here are three questions to ask yourself to help you decide if that romantic relationship is a good idea for you or not.
+But if you’re discerning whether or not you should start dating someone with kids, here are three questions to ask yourself to help you decide if that romantic relationship is a good idea for you or not.

 1. Is this man or woman truly available?

 None of us have the right to be judgmental toward someone who has ended up in a single-parenting situation.
-But it is a good idea to have an understanding of why the person your’e interested in is in this situation , especially when you’re discerning whether you should date them.
+But it is a good idea to have an understanding of why the person your’e interested in is in this situation, especially when you are discerning whether you should date them.